Increasing the Flexibility of Power Plants

 Heat extraction in CCP plants

-With this system, part of the thermal energy can be temporarily stored in the high-temperature heat storage before entering the waste heat boiler and fed back into the process later on.
+With this system, part of the thermal energy can be temporarily stored in the high-temperature heat storage before entering the waste heat boiler and being fed back into the process later on.
 As a result, the electrical power generation can be adjusted while the thermal power output remains the same.